 What Is Anesthesia?

-Anesthesia is the use of medicine to prevent pain during surgery or medical procedures.
+Anesthesia is the use of medicine to prevent discomfort during surgery or medical procedures.
 Most people do well with anesthesia (an-ess-THEE-zhuh) and have no problems afterward.

 How Does Anesthesia Work?